 Batteries are an excellent source of portable power, and are literally everywhere.
 Since the invention of Lithium-ion batteries in the 1970’s, their overall usefulness has grown leaps and bounds!
 Their ability to provide a higher current, plus being able to store higher amounts of energy, makes them very desirable for energy hungry applications.
-But, there are downsides.
+But, like with everything, there are downsides.
 In this post, I’ll discuss them from all angles.

 Shapes and sizes

-Just like humans, lithium batteries are made to be uniquely different from each other.
+Just like people, lithium batteries share differences from each other.
 Your cell phone uses the flat, square variety.
-Many digital cameras use them too (including the model I own).
+Most digital cameras use them too.

-Other devices find these batteries useful as well, including power tools, electric shavers and a massive variety of handheld LED flashlights.
+Other devices find these batteries useful as well, including power tools, electric shavers, laptops and a massive variety of LED flashlights.

-With a 18650 cell, most of what you see in probably pretty accurate.
-About the smallest capacity you’ll see is around 2200 mAh.
-These days a 18650 can deliver up to 3400 mAh quite comfortably.
-The higher the capacity, the longer they’ll run before needing a charge.
+With a 18650, most of what you see advertised is pretty accurate.
+The smallest capacity is around 2200 mAh.
+These days a 18650 can deliver up to 3500 mAh quite comfortably.

-Where capacities don’t always say what they mean is with either a 16340 or a 14500.
+Where listed vs. “actual” capacities can vary, is often with a 16340 or a 14500.
 With these batteries, the most power you’ll usually get is 750 mAh.
 Some are less than 750.
 Many Chinese marketers will often attempt to falsely raise the claims on these particular cells.
-Some might be sold as 800 mAh.
-Some are sold as 900 mAh.
+Some might be sold as 800 mAh and some are sold as 900 mAh.

 Good quality 18650’s can be found at this link!

-They have no “memory effect”.
+- No “memory effect”.
 This means that they’re not bound by any particular charging rituals, meaning they can be charged more frequently without the cell always depleting at the same interval.
-As an example; think about the number of times your cell phone will be charged, with the state of “charge” being slightly different each time.

 Are There Any Disadvantages?